Cybersecurity, Law, and Ethics: Protecting Yourself, Your Firm, Clients, and Family (2023)

 On May 5, 2023 from 12:50 p.m. to 2:20 p.m.
 John Bandler presented valuable knowledge about cybersecurity, law, and professional responsibilities for attorneys.
 It is hosted by Pace University's School of Law, as a complimentary benefit for the entire Pace community.

-Attorneys will earn 1.5 CLE credits (continuing legal education) in Cybersecurity, Privacy and Data Protection - Ethics.
+Attorneys earned 1.5 CLE credits (continuing legal education) in Cybersecurity, Privacy and Data Protection - Ethics.
 This means you get 1.5 Ethics credits, and you get 1.5 NYS cybersecurity credits, all at the same time.
 (Concurrently, as we used to say in the criminal justice system).

-This is the third annual Cinco de Mayo cybersecurity extravaganza, it is online, and will not be recorded.
+This was the third annual Cinco de Mayo cybersecurity extravaganza, online, and not be recorded.
 So attend live and start your 5/5 celebrations early.
 (PS, the fourth cybersecurity CLE I have done for Pace).

-The Pace Law link to sign up for this webinar is ** here ** and in the Pace image
+The Pace Law link to sign up for this webinar is no longer here, since the event already happened.

-- The Pace community attends for free, and if you are outside the Pace community there is a small fee to support administrative costs and Pace.
+- As always, the Pace community attends for free, and if you are outside the Pace community there is a small fee to support administrative costs and Pace.

 CLE Materials include